 I didn’t attempt to squat any higher than 135kg.
 I had one attempt at 180kg deadlift but couldn’t lift it any more than a couple of inches off the floor, I started seeing stars and went home!

-I could only power clean 85kg, I failed at 90kg twice and didn’t try it again, as this was not part of the strength cycle, I’m not too fussed about hitting my PB of 90kg.
+I could only power clean 85kg, I failed at 90kg twice and didn’t try it again, as this was not part of the strength cycle, I’m not too fussed about hitting or surpassing my PB of 90kg.

 Relative strength tests